joj-macho/joj-macho.github.io/tutorials/python/python-functions.md

 #### Declaring and Syntax: Defining the Equation

-When scientists seek to express a relationship mathematically, they begin by defining an equation.
-Variables are assigned, mathematical operations are specified, and the relationship between inputs and outputs is articulated.
-In programming, functions can be seen as equations, where the function name is declared, parameters (variables) are defined, and the code is written to determine how inputs are processed to produce desired outputs.
+When expressing a relationship mathematically, you often define an equation by assigning variables, specifying mathematical operations, and articulating the relationship between inputs and outputs.
+In programming, functions mirror this concept, where the function name is declared, parameters (variables) are defined, and code is written to process inputs and produce desired outputs.

 #### Parameters and Arguments: Input Values in the Equation

-In equations, variables act as placeholders for input values, allowing scientists to substitute different values to observe corresponding outcomes.
-Similarly, functions in programming utilize parameters to accept input values.
-When calling a function, we provide arguments that correspond to the parameters.
-These arguments serve as input values, which the function processes based on its internal logic.
+Just as variables act as placeholders for input values in equations, functions in programming use parameters to accept input values.
+When calling a function, arguments are provided, serving as input values processed by the function's internal logic.

 #### Returning Values from Functions: Output of the Equation

 Just as equations yield results, functions in programming can generate outputs or return values.
 After performing calculations or transformations on input data, a function produces a result.
 This result can be further utilized within the program or serve as a solution to a specific problem, analogous to how an equation's output provides valuable information in the scientific realm.

-By treating functions as equations, we can adopt a scientific mindset in our code development process.
-Each function represents a distinct relationship or transformation, allowing us to input different values and observe the corresponding outputs.
+By treating functions as equations, a scientific mindset can be adopted in code development, with each function representing a distinct relationship or transformation.

 ## Function Declaration and Syntax <hr>

 In Python, functions are defined using the `def` keyword, followed by the function name and a set of parentheses `()`.
-Parameters can be specified within the parentheses, and functions can return values if necessary.
-Employing functions enables us to break down intricate tasks into manageable units, fostering code modularity and maintainability.
-When creating a function, we utilize the `def` keyword followed by the function name and a set of parentheses.
-The parentheses can hold parameters (optional) that allow us to pass information to the function.
-The function body consists of indented code that specifies the tasks to be performed.
-Functions can also return values, providing the result of their computations to the program.
-The syntax for defining a function is as follows:
+This section outlines the syntax and provides examples to illustrate the process.

+Function Declaration Syntax:

 {% highlight python %}
 def function_name(parameters):